 Letterpress revival due to two factors

 Vost’s cites two principal reasons for the return to glory of letterpress days.
-First, he says is digital fatigue “a yearning for individualised products and hands-on experience.
+First, he says is digital fatigue “a yearning for individualized products and hands-on experience.
 The other is the paradoxical fact that technology has made it easier to print letterpress than ever before.”
 The latter is principally due to the introduction of photopolymer printing plates, often made using computer-designed images.
 “For both hobbyist and professional designer, letterpress—whether old-fashioned metal or new-fangled plastic—has become the latest, coolest tool,” Vost continues.

-Another obsever, Erik Spiekermann, described as a “world renowned typographer who himself has returned to letter roots, said that “Digital kids are sick of sitting in front of screens pushing buttons all day,” He added, “Indeed, it is mainly graphic designers, followed by fine artists and illustrators, who are propelling this revival.”
+Another obsever, Erik Spiekermann, described as a “world renowned typographer who himself has returned to letterpress roots, said that “Digital kids are sick of sitting in front of screens pushing buttons all day,” He added, “Indeed, it is mainly graphic designers, followed by fine artists and illustrators, who are propelling this revival.”